-476 TRPA § 3.08(e); TRLPA § 2.14; TBOC §§ 152.805, 153.351, 153.353.
-See infra notes 827-833 and related text.
+481 TRPA § 3.08(e); TRLPA § 2.14; TBOC §§ 152.805, 153.351, 153.353.
+See infra notes 835-841 and related text.

-477 See TRLPA § 3.03; TBOC § 153.102.
+482 See TRLPA § 3.03; TBOC § 153.102.
 The Texas LP Stats. provide that the limitation on a limited partner's liability is not affected by the forfeiture of a limited partnership's right to transact business in Texas because of its failure to file reports with the Secretary of State or by any resulting cancellation of its Certificate of Formation or foreign registration by the Secretary of State.
 TBOC §§ 153.309(c) and 153.311(d); TRLPA §§ 13.06(d) and 13.08(b).
 See 2009 S.B.
 1442 §§ 54 and 55.
-See Elizabeth S. Miller, Are There Limits on Limited Liability?
-Owner Liability Protection and Piercing the Veil of Texas Business Entities, 43 TEX.
-J. OF BUS.
-L. 405, 426-435 (Fall 2009).

-partnerships.478 A limited partner may lose this limited liability, however, if he or she participates in the management of partnership business.479 The safe harbor provisions of Tex.
-LP Stats. specify activities that will not subject a limited partner to unlimited liability, such as consulting with and advising a general partner, acting as a contractor for or an agent or employee of the limited partnership or of a general partner, proposing, approving or disapproving certain specified matters related to the partnership business or the winding up of the partnership business or guaranteeing specific obligations of the limited partnership.480
+See Elizabeth S. Miller, Are There Limits on partnerships.483 A limited partner may lose this limited liability, however, if he or she participates in the management of partnership business.484 The safe harbor provisions of Tex.
+LP Stats. specify activities that will not subject a limited partner to unlimited liability, such as consulting with and advising a general partner, acting as a contractor for or an officer, agent or employee of the limited partnership (but not a director) or of a general partner, proposing, approving or disapproving certain specified matters related to the partnership business or the winding up of the partnership business or guaranteeing specific obligations of the limited partnership.485

-Even if the limited partner's activities exceed the safe harbors, the limited partner will only have unlimited liability to those third parties dealing with the limited partnership who have actual knowledge of the limited partner's participation and control and who reasonably believe that the limited partner is a general partner based on the limited partner's conduct.481 Under the TRLPA, though not under the TBOC, a limited partner who knowingly permits his name to be used in the name of the partnership will be liable to creditors who extend credit to the limited partnership without actual knowledge that the limited partner is not a general partner.482 A corporation can serve as the general partner of a limited partnership, although the ordinary grounds for piercing the corporate veil (e.g. if the corporate general partner is not sufficiently capitalized in light of known and contingent liabilities) may be applied to hold the shareholders of such a corporate general partner liable in certain factual contexts.483
+Even if the limited partner's activities exceed the safe harbors, the limited partner will only have unlimited liability to those third parties dealing with the limited partnership who have actual knowledge of the limited partner's participation and control and who reasonably believe that the limited partner is a general partner based on the limited partner's conduct.486 Under the TRLPA, though not under the TBOC, a limited partner who knowingly permits his name to be used in the name of the partnership will be liable to creditors who extend credit to the limited partnership without actual knowledge that the limited partner is not a general partner.487 A corporation can serve as the general partner of a limited partnership, although the ordinary grounds for piercing the corporate veil (e.g. if the corporate general partner is not sufficiently capitalized in light of known and contingent liabilities) may be applied to hold the shareholders of such a corporate general partner liable in certain factual contexts.488